 For many businesses, employees are its great asset.
 An engaged and motivated workforce can be the difference between profit and loss.
 But while employers may be open to discussing pay rises and improved benefits, they might not always be keen to start that conversation.

-This is why, if you have good reason to believe it’s the right time, taking the initiative and renegotiating salary and/or conditions can pay off.
+This is why, if you have good reason to believe it’s the right time to ask for a pay rise, taking the initiative and renegotiating salary and/or conditions can pay off.
+Remember, we spend most of our waking hours at work, you deserve to be fairly compensated for your hard work and contributions.

 We have lawyers who specialise in a range of legal claims who travel to Tasmania.
 If you need a lawyer in Hobart, Launceston or elsewhere in Tasmania, please call us on 1800 675 346.